rperezibacache/OSQP_template/Readme.md

 3. Second, `\code1` contains all the neccessary libraries in c language to be embedded in a processor.
 The compiling process provides an example in `code1/src/example.c`, which requires to be compiled as is explained next.

 ### Compile and run the generated code
-1. In OSX, compile the API
+1. Compile the API
 ```
 cd code1/build
 make
 ```
+It creates the binaries of the code in `code1/build/out`.

 ### What is next?